-Given the stock market's roller-coaster ride over the past two years, you may find yourself struggling about what to do with your investments.
+Given the stock market's roller-coaster ride over the past two years, you may find yourself struggling over what to do with your investments.
 With all of the pain you suffered during 2008, you might have been tempted to take your profits and cash out.
 On the other hand, if you took advantage of the drops to load up on some stock bargains, you've gotten big rewards from the rally.

 Time and time again, though, the best way to handle the ups and downs of the markets has been to come up with an investing plan that spreads your money across various types of stocks and other investments -- and then stick with that plan through thick and thin.
 Too often, giving in to emotional responses can spell disaster for your portfolio.
 How many times have you succumbed to panic and hit the sell button on a mutual fund, only to discover that you sold at exactly the wrong time?